SynthstromAudible/DelugeFirmware/docs/community_features.md

             - Short press pads (< 100ms by default) in a column to change the value until you press the pad again (resetting it to the value before the pad was pressed)
             - Quickly clear all held values by pressing `HORIZONTAL ENCODER ◀︎▶︎` + `BACK` (resetting FX values back to their previous state)
         - Editing mode to edit the FX values assigned to each pad and the parameter assigned to each FX column
-        - Save defaults as PerformanceView.xml file
+        - Save defaults to `SETTINGS/PerformanceView.XML` file
             - Adjustable default Values assigned to each FX column via `VALUE` editing mode or PerformanceView.xml
             - Adjustable default Param assigned to each FX column via `PARAM` editing mode or PerformanceView.xml
             - Adjustable default "held pad" settings for each FX column via Performance View or PerformanceView.xml ( simply change a held pad in Performance View and save the layout to save the layout with the held pads).
-        - Load defaults from PerformanceView.xml file
+        - Load defaults from `SETTINGS/PerformanceView.XML` file

 ### 4.1.7 - Added Master Chromatic Transpose of All Scale Mode Instrument Clips